-$$AF-PSSM{X,Y}(w) = \sum{(wmer_Y(i), wmer_Y(j)) \in \mathcal{P}w} wscore{X,Y}(i, j).$$ (4)
+$$AF-PSSM{X,Y}(w) = \sum{(wmer_X(i),wmer_Y(j))\in\mathcal{P}w} wscore{X,Y}(i,j).$$ (4)

-The ungapped alignment score between two wmers is computed using the profile-to-profile scoring method of Equation (2) as follows:
+The ungapped alignment score between two wmers is computed using the profile-to-profile scoring method of Equation 2 as follows:

-wscore{X,Y}(i,j) =

-$$\sum{k=-w}^{w} S{X,Y}(i+k,j+k).$$

-(5)
+$$wscore{X,Y}(i,j) = \sum{k=-w}^{w} S{X,Y}(i+k,j+k).$$ (5)

-Note that both the AF-PSSM kernel and the profile kernel (Kuang et al., 2005) determine the similarity between a pair of sequences by considering how all of their fixed-length subsequences are related in view of sequence profiles.
-However, unlike the feature space-based approach employed by Profile, the AF-PSSM kernels determine the wmer-based similarity of two sequences by comparing all of their possible wmers directly.
-This allows AF-PSSM to precisely determine whether two wmers are similar or not and provide better quantitative estimates of the degree to which two wmers are similar.
+Note that both the AF-PSSM kernel and the Profile kernel [16] determine the similarity between a pair of sequences by considering how all of their fixed-length subsequences are related in view of sequence profiles.
+However, unlike the feature-space based approach employed by Profile, the AF-PSSM kernels determine the wmer-based similarity of two sequences by comparing all of their possible wmers directly.
+This allows such kernels to precisely determine whether two wmers are similar or not.
+In addition, compared to the neighborhood intersection-based scheme employed by Profile, by utilizing profile-based ungapped alignment scores the AF-PSSM kernel can provide better quantitative estimates of the degree to which two wmers are similar.

-2.4.2 Best fixed-width wmer (BF-PSSM) In determining the similarity between a pair of sequences X and Y, the AF-PSSM kernel includes information about all possible wmer-level local alignments between them.
-In light of this observation, it can be thought of as a special case of the LA kernels proposed by Saigo et al. (2004), which compute the similarity between a pair of sequences as the sum of the optimal local alignment scores with gaps between all possible subsequences of X and Y. The results reported in Saigo et al. (2004) show that taking into account all possible alignments leads to better results.
+2.4.2 Best Fixed-width wmer (BF-PSSM).
+In determining the similarity between a pair of sequences X and Y, the AF-PSSM kernel includes information about all possible wmer-level local alignments between them.
+In light of this observation, it can be thought of as a special case of the LA kernels proposed by Saigo et al [26], which compute the similarity between a pair of sequences as the sum of the optimal local alignment scores with gaps between all possible subsequences of X and Y.1 The results reported in [26] show that taking into account all possible alignments leads to better results.

 To see whether or not this is true in the context of the profile-derived wmer-based kernels, we developed a scheme that attempts to eliminate this multiplicity by computing the similarity between a pair of sequences based on a subset of the wmers used in the AF-PSSM kernel.
-Specifically, the BF-PSSM kernel selects a subset \mathcal{P}'w of \mathcal{P}w [as defined in Equation (3)] such that (1) each position of X and each position of Y is present in at most one wmerpair and (2) the sum of the wscores of the selected pairs is maximized.
+Specifically, the BF-PSSM kernel selects a subset \mathcal{P}'w of \mathcal{P}w (as defined in Equation 3) such that (i) each position of X and each position of Y is present in at most one wmer-pair and (ii) the sum of the wscores of the selected pairs is maximized.
 Given \mathcal{P}'w , the similarity between the pair of sequences is then computed as follows:

-$$BF-PSSM{X,Y}(w) = \sum{(wmer(X,i),wmer(Y,j)) \in \mathcal{P}'{w}} wscore{X,Y}(i,j).$$ (6)
+$$BF-PSSM{X,Y}(w) = \sum{(wmer(X,i),wmer(Y,j))\in \mathcal{P}'w} wscore{X,Y}(i,j).$$ (6)

-The relation between \mathcal{P}'w and \mathcal{P}w can be better understood if the possible wmer-pairs in \mathcal{P}w are viewed as forming an $n \times m$ matrix, whose rows correspond to the positions of X, columns to the positions of Y, and values correspond to their respective wscores .
-Within this context, \mathcal{P}'w corresponds to a matching of the rows and columns (Papadimitriou and Steiglitz, 1982) whose weight is high (bipartite graph matching problem).
-Since the selection forms a matching, each position of X (or Y) contributes at most one wmer in Equation (6), and as such, eliminates the multiplicity present in the AF-PSSM kernel.
+The way that BF-PSSM selects the wmers to be included in \mathcal{P}'w can be better understood if the possible wmer-pairs in \mathcal{P}w are viewed as forming an $n \times m$ matrix, whose rows correspond to the positions of X, columns to the positions of Y, and values correspond to the respective wscores.
+Within this context, \mathcal{P}'w corresponds to a matching of the rows and columns [24] whose weight is high (bipartite graph matching problem).
+Since the selection forms a matching, each position of X (or Y) contributes a single wmer in Equation 6, and as such, eliminates the multiplicity present in the AF-PSSM kernel.
 At the same time, since we are interested in a highly weighted matching, we try to select the best wmers for each position.

-In our algorithm, we use a greedy algorithm to incrementally construct \mathcal{P}'w by including the highest weight wmers that is not in conflict with the wmers already in \mathcal{P}'w .
-This algorithm terminates when we cannot include in \mathcal{P}'w any additional wmers.
+In our algorithm, we use a greedy algorithm to incrementally construct \mathcal{P}'w by including the highest weight wmers that are not in conflict with the wmers already in \mathcal{P}'w .